How To Change Medical Plans

 Reasons for changing medical plans

 The reasons for changing medical plans are numerous but changing is fairly simple.
-If you plan on remaining with your medical aid provider and just changing plans, then all you need do is provide sufficient notice for the change request.
+Perhaps you are thinking of remaining with your medical aid provider and just changing plans.
+Then all you need do is provide sufficient notice for the change request.
 Some medical aids may charge a pro rata administration fee along with your first new premium payment.

 Changing medical plans means you can remain with your scheme and continue to enjoy the benefits that you are accustomed to while making sure you are covered as per your healthcare requirements.